Vladimir1t/Cache/readme.md

 ## Notes
 - The program uses a 2Q caching strategy, where the Main Queue takes up 20% of the cache size, and the Out Queue holds 80%.
-- To enable debugging information, you can define the `Debug` macro in `cache.hpp`.
+- To enable debugging information, you can define the `NDEBUG` macro in `cache.hpp`.
 This will print detailed cache operations to the console during execution.

 ---
 ![pseudocode](info/2Q.PDF.png)